|What is Early Childhood Care and Education?

 - FYES 1000

-- Degree level proficiency is required to take degree level General Education courses.
+- Diploma level proficiency is required to take diploma level General Education courses.

 - Diploma level proficiency in English, reading and math are required to take ECCE technical courses.
 Please refer to course descriptions in the online catalog for specific prerequisites.